El-Suri/Analyse-Monkey-Brain-Tracts/README.md

 # Analyse Monkey Brain Tracts
 Notebooks and scripts for the tractography analysis of the BST - Subiculum in monkey MRI data.

 This repository should serve as a record for how to use non-human primate MRI images to analyse structural connections between regions using the (insert name of atlas) atlas.
+Created by Sam Berry and Dr. Mark Postans at Cardiff University.

 ### Dataset information